 Scratch the seeds into place and cover them loosely because they require light to germinate.

 Just like with direct sowing, ensure the seeds aren’t covered too heavily with soil.
 Again, they need the light to germinate.
+Keep seeds and seeding moist, but not soggy.

 A few coworkers have told me that their own directly sown seeds take a year before they bloom, and they are trustworthy folks.
 I wouldn’t know because I can be a tad impatient and tend to sow my seeds a bit earlier than I’m supposed to… but I can certainly attest to Rubeckia’s aversion to frost and cold!